ATB-UQ/umbrella_integration/README.md

 About the program
 --------------------

-umbrella_integration implements the umbrella integration method for the calculation of a potential of mean force (PMF) as described by Kästner and Thiel (2005, J. Chem.
+umbrella_integration implements the umbrella integration method for the calculation of a potential of mean force (PMF) as described by Kaestner and Thiel (2005, J. Chem.
 Phys.).
-Also implemented is the error estimation method described in Kästner and Thiel (2006, J. Chem.
+Also implemented is the error estimation method described in Kaestner and Thiel (2006, J. Chem.
 Phys.).
 The program is independent of the MD package used for the umbrella sampling simulations.
 All the information required as input can easily be extracted and/or calculated from the trajectories or other simulation output files.

 The project contains the following two modules:
 - umbrella_integration.py: calculates the PMF along with error estimates